Seddon Atkinson: Seddon

 From the middle 1950s, Seddon had been almost absent on the home market for bus & coach concerns.
 A sole mark 19 using many AEC Reliance components in a Seddon-sourced frame with Harrington body being sold in 1960 to Creamline Coaches in Hampshire.
 But following the success of the Ford R-Series and the Bedford VAL and VAM, Seddon decided to make a similar product, to a variety of wheelbases with Perkins engines; as on the competitors, these were vertically mounted on the front platform.
 This was launched in 1967 as the Pennine 4, which thanks to vigorous marketing became a strong seller worldwide, the largest order being from Kowloon Motor Bus of Hong Kong, who took 100 11-metre versions with Perkins 170 bhp V8 engines and Pennine Coachcraft 47 seat + 42 standing dual-door bodies.
 A rear-engined derivative was the Mark 5 (only one sold in the UK, a 45-seat Van Hool coach) and a version with a turbocharged Perkins 6-cylinder engine mounted at the front but under the passenger floor was the Pennine 6.
 In 1969 a more concerted effort at the UK bus market resulted in the launch of the Pennine RU.

 In 1970, Seddon took over Atkinson Lorries to form Seddon Atkinson.
-In 1974 International Harvester bought Seddon Atkinson, later Pegaso took over the business until it in turn became part of Iveco, the last lorries under the Seddon Atkinson name were built in Oldham in 2004.
-Bus and coach production having ceased in 1983 when the last Pennine 7 models were delivered.
+In 1974 International Harvester bought Seddon Atkinson, later Pegaso took over the business until it in turn became part of Iveco.
+The last lorries under the Seddon Atkinson name were built in Oldham in 2004, bus and coach production having ceased in 1983 when the last Pennine 7 models were delivered.

 Originally the 1 January 1971 merger did not affect the lineup, with Seddon and Atkinson continuing to manufacture their old truck ranges in their respective plants.
 In 1975, however, a new unified range was presented with modern steel tilt cabs designed by Ogle developed together with Motor Panels.
-This consisted initially of the 400 series range, followed by the Seddon-based 200 Series in 1976 and then the 3-xle rigid 300 Series - higher numbers corresponding to a higher weight rating.
+This consisted initially of the 400 series range, followed by the Seddon-based 200 Series in 1976 and then the 3-axle rigid 300 Series - higher numbers corresponding to a higher weight rating.

 The Atkinson works manufactured the heavier 400 series while Seddon's Oldham plant built all three lines.
 The 200 has a lower profile and narrower cab (with a correspondingly lower grille) than do the other two.
 Meanwhile, the cabin of the 400 is mounted higher up than on the 300, necessitating a bigger front bumper with integrated headlights and different wheelwells.
 The 200 became the first "Truck of the Year", in 1977.
 The 200 and 300 both used International diesel engines, with the 300 having a 7.64 L inline-six with 194 hp.
 The larger 400 was available with a range of diesels from Cummins, Gardner, or Rolls-Royce, with power outputs of up to 320 hp.
 The 400 had a chassis which was mostly Atkinson.